This post may contain affiliate links. For more information, read my disclosure policy.

 Sports and exercise have never been my strong suit although I’ve come to enjoy it (kind of) as an adult.
 My problem really is that exercise makes me hungry and when I’m hungry I don’t make very good choices.
 Even when I’m not hungry, I don’t make good eating choices!
 What can I say, this girl likes her carbs and sugar. #keepingitreal #hellothatswhyIhaveadessertblog.

-And, while we’re at it, we can snack on Banana Blueberry Muffins.
+That’s why I make Banana Blueberry Muffins.
 They might not be vegan paleo grain-free zero calorie muffins, but they ARE dairy-free.
 And they, you know, taste like really good muffins instead of cardboard…so there’s that. 😉

 To make these dairy-free muffins, I used oil instead of butter.
 The oil makes them super soft and moist!
 Instead of a 1/2 cup, which is normally what the recipe calls for, I used 1/4 cup of oil and added an extra banana to make up the difference.
 It totally works and the muffins are still so soft you won’t miss that extra 1/4 cup of calories.